College Factual by our College Data Analytics Team

 3

-It is difficult to beat Eastern Kentucky University if you wish to pursue a degree in natural resources & conservation.
-Located in the distant town of Richmond, Eastern is a public university with a fairly large student population.
-This university ranks 10th out of 38 schools for overall quality in the state of Kentucky.
+It's hard to beat Eastern Kentucky University if you want to pursue a degree in natural resources & conservation.
+Located in the town of Richmond, Eastern is a public university with a large student population.
+This university ranks 10th out of 38 colleges for overall quality in the state of Kentucky.

-There were roughly 17 natural resources & conservation students who graduated with this degree at Eastern in the most recent data year.
-After graduating, natural resources & conservation degree recipients generally earn an average of $23,643 in their early careers.
+There were about 23 natural resources & conservation students who graduated with this degree at Eastern in the most recent data year.
+After graduation, natural resources & conservation degree recipients typically earn about $23,643 at the beginning of their careers.

 More information about a degree in natural resources & conservation from Eastern Kentucky University